jimmywarting/StreamSaver.js/README.md

 Aha moments
 ===========
-  - Chrome don't show that the file is beeing download and won't give you a dialog to choose where to save it until you have written at least 1024 bytes or so (think headers are included)...
+  - Chrome don't show that the file is being download and won't give you a dialog to choose where to save it until you have written at least 1024 bytes or so (think headers are included)...
 Or until you close the stream<br>
   But that only applies when you have the "ask where to save each time" turned on in your browser settings
   - Chrome was capable of writing more than 15 GB of data without any memory issues